-- "FCC" stands for "Federal Communications Commission" (USA). - "RSS" stands for "Radio Standards Specification" (Canada)
+- "FCC" stands for "Federal Communications Commission" (USA). - "RF" stands for "radio frequency" - "RSS" stands for "Radio Standards Specification" (Canada). - "WLAN" stands for "Wireless Local Area Network"

-The Industrial, Scientific and Medical (ISM) frequencies (802.11b and 802.11g use 2.4 GHz) may contain emissions from microwave ovens, heaters, and other noncommunication devices.
+The Industrial, Scientific and Medical (ISM) radio frequencies may contain emissions from microwave ovens, heaters, and other noncommunication devices.
 While these types of devices usually pose no threat of interference as they are low-powered devices, the possibility exists that some industrial high power systems may wipe out any attempted communication use of a WLAN.
 Therefore, perform a site survey and interference analysis with a spectrum analyzer to view the entire spectrum, looking for signals that might not only be within the frequency range of the intended WLAN but also could be near or at the same frequency and cause interference.

 Roche supports industry wireless standards and recommends using products that have Wi-Fi certification.
 This certification tests products to the 802.11 industry standards for basic connectivity, security, authentication, Quality of Service (QoS), interoperability and reliability.
-The Wi-Fi CERTIFIEDTM logo is an assurance that the Wi-Fi Alliance® has tested a product in numerous configurations and with a diverse sampling of other devices to ensure compatibility with other Wi-Fi CERTIFIED equipment that operates in the same frequency band.
+The Wi-Fi CERTIFIED logo is an assurance that the Wi-Fi Alliance has tested a product in numerous configurations and with a diverse sampling of other devices to ensure compatibility with other Wi-Fi CERTIFIED equipment that operates in the same frequency band.
 The Wi-Fi Alliance network of independent test labs conducts interoperability testing programs to ensure that wireless devices work together and support secure connections.

-The ACCU-CHEK Inform II system complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance of 8 inches (20 cm) between the radiator and your body.
+The Accu-Chek Inform II system complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+This equipment should be installed and operated with minimum distance of 20 cm (8 inches) between the radiator and your body.